SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 2. What question or phenomenon was being investigated in this study and why?
-- Covid is a large problem, almost all of the AI studies around
+- COVID is a large problem, almost all of the AI studies around it are region specific or centered around a single country